ethanlee515/LocalHamiltonian/README.md

 # Local Hamiltonian
-Slides for Sinica on the QMA-hardness of 2-local Hamiltonian.
+Slides for Sinica on reduction from any BQP problem to Local Hamiltonian.
+Prepared for seminar on October 17.